 So every year "Oxi Day" is celebrated with some enthusiasm and we decided to attend this years parade in Parga.
 The event in Parga is a simple affair.
 After the laying of a wreath at the statue of Kanaris (there isn't one of Metaxas) and a few words, all the schoolchildren march along the sea front carrying national flags to the sound of a mainly drum band.
-A few cheers and handclapping, and that's it!
+A few cheers and handclapping, and

 Having installed ourselves with front row seats in a coffee bar, along with two other English couples, and expecting a much longer event, we were at a loss as to what to do next.
 After a walk around and saying hello to everyone we knew, and some we didn't, we ended up in a small bar at the back of the sea front tavernas.